ruediste/lo-fi-mockups/README.md

 ### Keyboard Reference

 - While dragging, holding the ctrl-key disables snapping
+- Ctrl-click on an element to select multiple elements
+- Ctrl-drag to draw a selection rectangle
 - Hold shift to draw new connectors

 ### User Interface Overview